Chaira Hydro Power Plant

-The Chaira Pumped Storage Hydro Power Plant (Chaira PSHPP) was built in the Rila mountains, about 100 km southeast of Bulgaria's capital city, Sofia.
-Chaira has generating capacity of 864 MW and a pumping capacity of 788 MW.
+The Chaira Pumped Storage Hydro Power Plant (Chaira PSHPP) was built in the Rila mountain range, about 100 km southeast of Bulgaria's capital city, Sofia.
+Part of the major Belmeken–Sestrimo–Chaira Hydropower Cascade, Chaira has generating capacity of 864 MW and a pumping capacity of 788 MW.
 The power plant is equipped with four reversible Francis pump-turbines, each rated at 216 MW in the generating mode, and 197 MW in pumping mode.

 Units 1 and 2 have been in operation since 1995, and at that time Chaira was the largest pumped-storage plant in southeast Europe with the highest head in the world for a single-stage pump turbine (690 m generating and 701 m pumping).
 Units 3 and 4 came online in 1999.